When to Call a Mobile Mechanic: A Beginner’s Guide

 Indoor Storage: This type of storage is the most protective and allows your RV to remain in a fully enclosed building.

 Outdoor Storage: This is commonly called open-lot storage, and this option leaves your RV exposed to the elements.
-It is a best practice to use some type of cover when storing your RV outside.
+It is best practice to use some type of cover when storing your RV outside.

 Covered Storage: This type of storage includes a roof or sometimes partial wall protection.
-When using covered storage, try to have your RV parked as far away from open walls as possible to avoid the UV exposure.
+When using covered storage, try to have your RV parked as far away from open walls as possible to avoid UV exposure.

 Clean the Awning